-- Students can study a maximum of 4 A2/AS Level English courses and a minimum of 2 AS/A2 Level English courses. - Arabic is not considered part of the minimum 2 AS/A2 Level courses. - To be accepted onto the AS Level courses, students from IGCSE should fulfil the minimum requirements of 6 grade 9 4 and a minimum grade 7 in the subject they want to study in Grade 12. - If you achieve Grade C and above at AS Level, you may continue onto the A2 Level programme with a maximum of four A2 Level subjects. - Full-time A levels are normally allocated 5 hours per week.
-Arabic Language and Islamic Studies are two compulsory subjects by The Ministry of Education at Grade 12. - Students will be also be taking the compulsory Quran sessions as part of Grade 12 & 13. - Students not meeting the minimum requirements listed above will not be accepted into the Sixth Form.
+- Students can study a maximum of 4 A2/AS Level English courses however are recommended to take at least 3 subjects in year 12. - > Arabic is not considered part of the minimum 2 AS/A2 Level courses. - To be accepted onto the AS Level courses, students from IGCSE should fulfil the minimum requirements of 6 grade 9 4 and a meet the entry requirement of the subject they want to study in Year 12. - If you achieve Grade C and above at AS Level, you may continue onto the A2 Level programme with a maximum of four A2 Level subjects. - Full-time A levels are normally allocated 6 lessons per week.
+Arabic Language and Islamic Studies are two compulsory subjects by The Ministry of Education at Year 12 & 13.
+Students will also be taking the compulsory Quran sessions as part of Year 12 & 13. - Students not meeting the minimum requirements listed above will not be accepted into the Sixth Form.